Star Trek (2013 video game): Story

 In 2259, Enterprise receives a distress call from a space station harvesting the power of a binary star.
 There is too much interference to beam the crew aboard, so Kirk and Spock (voiced by Zachary Quinto) take a shuttle to rescue the crew.
 They encounter T'Mar, a childhood friend of Spock, who explains they were gathering energy to power the Helios device, which would speed up the terraforming of New Vulcan; the team inadvertently opened a rip in the fabric of space.
-Beaming to New Vulcan, Kirk and Spock meet with T'Mar's father, Surok, who explains the station's power from the base was lost after they were attacked by creatures — who call themselves the Gorn — from the rip.
+Beaming to New Vulcan, Kirk, and Spock meet with T'Mar's father, Surok, who explains the station's power from the base was lost after they were attacked by creatures — who call themselves the Gorn — from the rip.
 The Gorn infect some of the crew with a virus that makes them aggressive.
-Kirk and Spock enter the locked down sections of the base to recover the infected survivors, but are unable to stop the Gorn from stealing the Helios device and kidnapping Surok.
+Kirk and Spock enter the locked-down sections of the base to recover the infected survivors but are unable to stop the Gorn from stealing the Helios device and kidnapping Surok.

 Kirk opts to take the infected to a nearby starbase instead of pursuing the Gorn Commander's ship through the Rip.
 At the starbase, Kirk, Spock, and T'Mar meet with Commodore Daniels, who implies he gave T'Mar the specifications for the device as he knew it would create a wormhole.
 Suddenly, the Gorn attack the starbase and kidnap T'Mar.
 Just as he is about to be beamed back aboard Enterprise, Spock tackles the Gorn Henchman, bringing him aboard the ship.
-Kirk and Spock pursue him to the shuttlebay before he can commandeer a shuttle.
-Spock mindmelds with the Henchman, learning Surok was killed after confessing he has no insight into the device, but that his daughter would.
+Kirk and Spock pursue him to the shuttle bay before he can commandeer a shuttle.
+Spock mind melds with the Henchman, learning Surok was killed after confessing he has no insight into the device, but that his daughter would.
 Kirk has the Henchman imprisoned.